Frequently Asked Questions¶

 What entity types are supported and how they map to Schema.org?¶

-Thing, Person, Place, Event, Organization, LocalBusiness and Creative Work are the supported types.
+Thing, Person, Place, Event, Organization, LocalBusiness, Creative Work and Recipe are the supported types.
 Review the Edit Entity page for more information.

 When should I create a new entity?¶